Mammalian Sex Determination

 Figure 1.
 SRY interacts with a variety of nuclear partners to mediate different nuclear functions.
 A) SRY binds to β-catenin and inhibits Wnt signaling regulation of ovarian genes.
 SRY also interacts with KRAB-O bridging molecule and recruits the KAP1-HP1 gene repressor complex to the vinicity and represses its target genes.
 B) SRY binds SF1 or SP1 and activates sex-determinig genes, such as SOX9.
 C) SRY binds PARP1, which polymerizes ADP-ribose onto chromatin proteins and regulates the accessibility of transcription factors to its target genes.
 D) SRY and SOX9 bind to the same target genes and regulate their expression.

 Despite the elucidation of the regulatory hierarchy SRY and SOX9 in mediating male sex determination, numerous questions remain.
 First, is Sox9 the only target gene for SRY?
 If not, what are the other target genes for the SRY-containing transcription complexes?
 Second, what are the functions of the SRY targets?
 Third, because SOX9 is responsible for propagating testis differentiation beyond SRY actions and their DNA binding high-mobility group boxes are functionally interchangeable, do SRY and SOX9 bind and regulate similar target genes in the same developmental pathway?
 To address these questions, we have conducted a comprehensive ChIP-Chip study to identify the targets for SRY and SOX9 at the time of sex determination in the laboratory mouse.
 SRY expression in the embryonic gonads starts from E10.5, peaks at E11.5 and diminishes at E12.5.
 SOX9 activation starts a few hours after that of SRY, and continues beyond SRY expression.
 Accordingly, we performed ChIP-Chip studies with specific antibodies against the mouse SRY and SOX9 at E11.5 and E12.5 respectively in biological replicates.
 Our results show that SRY and SOX9 bind to the promoters of many common targets involved in testis differentiation and regulate their expression in Sertoli cells.
-SRY binds to various ovarian differentiation genes and represses their activation through WNT/β-catenin signaling.
+SRY binds to various ovarian differentiation genes and represses their activation through WNT/β-catenin and other signaling pathways.
 Sertoli cell-Sertoli cell junction signaling, important for testis cord formation, is the top canonical pathway among the SRY and SOX9 targets.
 Hence, SRY determines Sertoli cell fate by repressing ovarian and activating testicular differentiation genes, promotes early Sertoli cells to form testis cord, and then passes on its functions to SOX9, which regulates common targets and activates its own gene regulatory program, beyond SRY actions, in sex determination (Figure 2).

 Figure 2.
 SRY expression is activated at E10.5 embryonic gonad in the mouse.
 It interacts with a variety of nuclear factors and forms transcription and chromatin modulating complexes with different functions.
 They switch on male sex determination by turning off ovarian differentiating genes and turning on testicular differentiating genes, including Sox9.
 SOX9 continues the SRY functions by regulating a large portion of SRY targets and activating its own gene regulatory program, beyond SRY actions.
 SRY and SOX9 mediate many early testis differentiation processes, including determining the fate of the Sertoli cells, promoting Sertoli cell proliferation, inhibiting ovarian differentiation, inducing the Sertoli cell-Sertoli cell junction signaling, and eventually forming testis cord encapsulating the germ cells at E12.5 stage, when SRY expression diminishes.